 February 2019 – SH-1 workover completed & export pipeline shutdown

-Phased approach provides flexibility to de-risk long-term potential and time capital investment
+Phased approach provides flexibility to time capital investment

 - Gas management plan revised following result of SH-9 well